Posts

 The deadline for SOSORT abstract submissions is fast approaching!
 December 7th is just around the corner, and with the conference scheduled for April 23-26, 2025, in Dubrovnik, it’s time to refine your submissions.

-ISICO’s approach emphasizes the direct link between research and clinical applications, reinforcing the idea that addressing existing clinical challenges can lead to advancements not only in understanding but also in rehabilitation therapies.
+ISICO’s approach emphasises the direct link between research and clinical applications, reinforcing the idea that addressing existing clinical challenges can lead to advancements in understanding and rehabilitation therapies.

 SOSORT Guidelines for Presenting an Effective Abstract